vasa-chi/purescript-book/1 - Introduction.md

     });
     ```

 Functions enable a simple form of abstraction which can yield great productivity gains.
 However, functional programming in JavaScript has its own disadvantages: JavaScript is verbose, untyped, and lacks powerful forms of abstraction.
+Unrestricted JavaScript code also makes equational reasoning very difficult.

 PureScript is a programming language which aims to address these issues.
 It features lightweight syntax, which allows us to write very expressive code which is still clear and readable.
 It uses a rich type system to support powerful abstractions.
 It also generates fast, understandable code, which is important when interoperating with JavaScript, or other languages which compile to JavaScript.
 All in all, I hope to convince you that PureScript strikes a very practical balance between the theoretical power of purely functional programming, and the fast-and-loose programming style of JavaScript.